AI Inference for Financial Services Belongs On-Premises

 AI inference is inside your most latency-sensitive systems, or it will be soon.
 Does the facility where it runs reflect the same discipline you apply to every other system where performance and control matter?

-The firms that understood co-location as a competitive decision built advantages that lasted.
-The same logic applies now, for AI inference, for the firms willing to act on it before the moment passes.
+The firms that moved early on colocation built advantages that lasted.
+AI inference presents a similar opportunity today.
 Capacity in the right locations is not unlimited, and the timelines to secure it are longer than most infrastructure teams assume.

 This post is part of Colovore's ongoing series on the coming AI inference divide, the structural shift separating where AI is trained from where it runs in production at enterprise scale.
 Read the previous article